keithf4/testingdocs/pg_partman.md

                               Default is TRUE.
-Set to FALSE to have the child table's indexes dropped when it is uninherited. datetime_string         - For time-based partitioning, this is the datetime format string used when naming child partitions. last_partition          - Tracks the last successfully created partition and used to determine the next one. jobmon                  - Boolean value to determine whether the pg_jobmon extension is used to log/monitor partition maintenance.
+Set to FALSE to have the child table's indexes dropped when it is uninherited. datetime_string         - For time-based partitioning, this is the datetime format string used when naming child partitions. last_partition          - Tracks the last successfully created partition and used to determine the next one. use_run_mainteannce     - Boolean value that tells run_maintenance() function whether it should manage new child table creation.
+                              Defaults to TRUE for time-based partitioning and cannot be set to FALSE.
+                              Defaults to FALSE for serial-based partitioning and can be changed to TRUE if desired.
+                              If changing an existing serial partitioned set from FALSE to TRUE, you must run create_id_function('parent_schema.parent_table') to change the trigger function so it no longer creates new partitions. jobmon                  - Boolean value to determine whether the pg_jobmon extension is used to log/monitor partition maintenance.
                               Defaults to true.
     undo_in_progress        - Set by the undo_partition functions whenever they are run.
 If true, this causes all partition creation